kiran7902/power-outage-analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis
 # Data Cleaning
 The raw dataset contained information gathered over a large period of time and geographic locations.
 As a result, there were a few cleaning steps necessary to make sure the data could be analyzed later on.
 First, I had to deal with missing values for the outage duration column.
+Below is a graph of all missing data amounts for outage durations:

  <iframe
  src="assets/missing_outage_durations.html"